 - Dong Chong Xia Cao (The Caterpillar Fungus) – used in Ayurvedic medicine and in traditional Chinese medicine

-- Oyster Mushroom (Hiratake) – studies such as this one6 printed in the Journal of Medicinal Food have demonstrated powerful cancer-fighting effects of oyster mushrooms, including inducing cancer cell apoptosis and the reduction of efficiency in tumour colony formation.
+- Oyster Mushroom (Hiratake) – studies such as this one (6) printed in the Journal of Medicinal Food have demonstrated powerful cancer-fighting effects of oyster mushrooms, including inducing cancer cell apoptosis and the reduction of efficiency in tumour colony formation.

 - Turkey Tail Mushroom – patented turkey tail mushroom cancer treatments are currently used in Japan.
 This seems to be for multiple cancers, including lung, gastric, and breast cancers.
-Such treatments include polysaccharide extracts such as ‘PSK’7.
+Such treatments include polysaccharide extracts such as ‘PSK’ (7).

-In some edible mushrooms, side effects have been noted in individuals, and therefore you should always research consumption guidelines and consult a professional before trying new kinds of mushrooms, especially if for medicinal purposes.
+In some edible mushrooms, side effects have been noted in individuals.
+Therefore, you should always research consumption guidelines and consult a professional before trying new kinds of mushrooms, especially if for medicinal purposes.

-Mushrooms are rich in many anti-inflammatory components8.
+Mushrooms are rich in many anti-inflammatory components (8).

 However, certain biological processes, or an inadequate supply of nutrients and antioxidants, for example, can prevent our immune system from efficiently resolving inflammation.
 When this happens, our healthy cells and tissues can get damaged.
-This is called chronic inflammation, and it is related to many kinds of illness, including degenerative diseases such as Alzheimer’s and heart disease (amongst many others).
+This is called chronic inflammation, and it is related to many kinds of illness.
+Examples include degenerative diseases such as Alzheimer’s and heart disease (amongst many others).

-When we can control this and prevent cellular damage, we are protecting ourselves from the development of illness and harmful processes, which is linked to healthier and longer life.
+When we can control this and prevent cellular damage, we are protecting ourselves from the development of illness and harmful processes.
+This is essentially chronic disease prevention, which is linked to healthier and longer life.

-Prebiotic Boost May Improve Gut Flora
+Boosted Gut Health: Prebiotic Boost May Improve Gut Flora

-Studies conducted on the effects of mushroom (including White Button Agaricus bisporus) consumption on the gut microbiome have indicated prebiotic properties of mushrooms, for example, due to the polysaccharide content.
-Prebiotics encourage the growth and reproduction of beneficial gut bacteria (probiotics).
-This has been suggested to have multiple benefits, including a potential for improved glucose metabolism9!
+Studies conducted on the effects of mushroom (including White Button ‘Agaricus bisporus’) consumption on the gut microbiome have indicated prebiotic properties.
+One reason is due to the polysaccharide content – which our gut bacteria thribe on.
+This has been suggested to have multiple benefits, including a potential for improved glucose metabolism (9)!

 This is related to glucose metabolism, immune system function, and the gut barrier (which keeps invasive microorganisms from damaging the gut).
-This has been shown to improve intestinal health.
+Therefore this property has been shown to improve intestinal health.
 By increasing the amount of lactic acid producing bacteria in the gut, these mushrooms may also aid in digestion.

 Many more mushrooms have also been studied for their prebiotic effects, including the shiitake mushroom and other medicinal mushrooms.
 This field of study is extremely interesting, so let’s look forward to the future discoveries!

-Ergothioneine has thus demonstrated abilities to actively scavenge free radicals5, and reactive oxygen/nitrogen species (ROS and RNS), which can cause damage to all kinds of cells.
-In this way and others, Ergothioneine may protect the heart and blood vessels and prevent them from damage, thus supporting healthy heart function.
+Ergothioneine has thus demonstrated abilities to actively scavenge free radicals (5), and reactive oxygen/nitrogen species (ROS and RNS).
+These can cause damage to all kinds of cells.
+In this way and others, Ergothioneine may protect the heart and blood vessels, preventing damage and supporting healthy heart function.

-The nutrients in mushrooms such as B-vitamins, copper, and potassium all support heart health and prevent high blood pressure.
-Angiotensin-converting enzyme (ACE) is known to increase blood pressure by causing blood vessels to constrict (via hormone conversion of “angiotensin I”), and the alkaloid Eritadenine acts as an enzyme inhibitor12 and prevents this from happening.
-As it happens, Eritadenine is found in high amounts in mushrooms: Particularly in shiitake and button mushrooms (Agaricus Bisporus).
+As it happens, Eritadenine is found in high amounts in mushrooms: Particularly in Shiitake and Button mushrooms (Agaricus Bisporus).
 The effects of this alkaloid are reduced blood pressure and blood cholesterol levels.

-Why To Cook Mushrooms
+Why to Cook Mushrooms (Don’t Eat Them Raw)!

 Apart from that, they are tough when raw and very difficult to digest.
 You wouldn’t bite into a raw potato, right?
 Well, it’s best not to with mushrooms too…

 By grilling your mushrooms or lightly frying them you are breaking down the toxins, and making them more nutritious!

-The Mighty Mushroom
+Conclusion: The Mighty Mushroom

 They’ve been used medicinally for thousands of years of tradition, and really it is easy to understand why.
 The benefits just go on, and if you can stomach them, they are more than worth including your diet.

 Remember never to pick or eat any wild fungi or mushroom that you find, unless you have received training from expert and are absolutely sure that’s it is safe.

 P.S.
 Ever wondered why mushrooms give Mario superpowers?
 Well, I think we can all answer that now… 😉

 It has only been over the past week as a matter of fact that I have discovered that I like mushrooms.
 It has been a slow process, and over time and I have been able to include different types of mushrooms into my diet in certain amounts (mostly Shiitake and Portobello).
 Now, however, I seem to be pretty comfortable with most mushrooms (particularly given the addition of garlic)

 If you have any comments, suggestions, or questions I’d love to hear them in the comments below!

-Until the next one, stay healthy
+Until next time, stay healthy